 Wellbeing for Your Life

-The University Wellbeing Program exists to provide open, flexible, customizable ways to help faculty and staff members live balanced, fulfilling lives based on their own goals and needs.
+The University Wellbeing Program exists to provide open, flexible, customizable ways to help employees live balanced, fulfilling lives based on their own goals and needs.
 This approach is centered on eight dimensions of wellbeing: physical, emotional, intellectual, environmental, spiritual, social, occupational, and financial.
 Explore the eight dimensions of wellbeing here, and keep reading this page to learn how to join the Wellbeing Program, try activities and challenges, and earn points.

-If you have not yet registered, please use the button below to sign up.
-After that you can use the buttons above to log-in.
+Use the buttons below to log in to your account or sign up.
 In order to register, please follow the registration information below.

 Many of the Wellbeing Program features remain the same:

-- UPlan members can continue to save either $500 or $750 on their 2022 premiums by earning either 500 or 750 points through the program, depending on who is covered on their UPlan policy.
+- Medical plan members can continue to save either $500 or $750 on their 2023 premiums, depending on who is covered on their medical plan policy.

-- Only University employees who are enrolled in the UPlan Medical Program (and their enrolled spouse) are eligible to participate in the Wellbeing Program.
+- Only University employees who are enrolled in the University's medical plan (and their enrolled spouse) are eligible to participate in the Wellbeing Program.

 - See the chart, below, for specific information on how many points you need to earn to get a discount:

-- Opt-in and registration on the Virgin Pulse portal will be required.
+- Opt-in and registration on the Virgin Pulse portal is required for those who have not participated before.
 Participating employees (and their covered spouses) will need to opt-in to the program by registering a new username and password by using their legal last name, preferred first name, and 7-digit employee ID number.
 Employees must voluntarily opt-in to the Virgin Pulse portal to participate in programs and receive points.

-- How to register in the Virgin Pulse portal:
+- How to register in the Virgin Pulse portal for the first time:

-- UPlan-covered spouses who want to participate in the program will need to register as well using the 7-digit employee ID number of the UPlan member plus their legal last name.
+- Medical plan-covered spouses who want to participate in the program will need to register using the 7-digit employee ID number of the plan primary account holder member plus their legal last name.

 - Spouses will need to put "S" after the employee ID number during registration: